 Senator Blunt.
-And is it our view that the Afghans would not

-be the best people to be in charge of these detainees?
+Is it our view that the Afghans would not be the best people to be in charge of these detainees?

-General Dunford.
+General DUNFORD.
 Senator, I do not know if that is a viable alternative right now.
 First of all, I do not know what the Afghan desire would be for those third country nationals or the legal framework within which the Afghans would be able to keep them.

 The Afghans have moved to an evidence-based process now for detention operations.
-We, of course, use a law of armed conflict framework.
-And so I am not sure that the Afghan process would allow us to keep those third country nationals detained beyond 2014.
+We, of course, use the Law of Armed Conflict framework.
+I am not sure that the Afghan process would allow us to keep those third country nationals detained beyond 2014.
 That is something we would have to take a very close look at.

 Senator Blunt.
-Okay.
 Okay, thank you.
 On the force, you mentioned about 350,000 Afghan forces.
 This would not be the police forces, but the other forces?